b-verify/merkle-prefix-trie/README.md

-# A Java Implementation of Merkle Prefix Tries (MPT)
+# A Java Implementation of Authenticated Dictionaries and Authenticated Sets Using Merkle Prefix Tries (MPT)
 [![Build Status](https://travis-ci.org/henryaspegren/b_verify-merkle-prefix-trie.svg?branch=master)](https://travis-ci.org/henryaspegren/b_verify-merkle-prefix-trie)

-This is a full implementation of Merkle Prefix Tries that tries to exploit efficient serialization and client caching to reduce proof sizes in an online, dynamic setting
+This is a full implementation of <b>Authenticated Dictionaries<b> (<i>a set of key-value mappings</i>) and <b>Authenticated Sets</b> (a set of values) using Merkle Prefix Tries.
+This datastructure allows very small lograthmic proofs of membership and non-membership.
+These data structures also support updates for use in a dynamic setting.
+These updates are very small because the implementation exploits client caching to avoid retransmitting unchanged internal values.

 # Benchmarks
-For a tree with
+For a dictionary with
 `10^6  entries`
 which we can generate in less than a minute, here are the stats: